 We are so excited to welcome you this June!
 We will continue to send emails every couple weeks with upcoming deadlines and action items to complete to ensure you are prepared for the start of the semester.

-This is our third issue of our JCT MBA new student communications.
+This is our fourth issue of our JCT MBA new student communications.
 You can view previous issues here.
-Below please see important information as you begin to prepare for your time at Cornell Tech.
-More information will be sent over the next couple months until you join us in June.
+Below please see important information as you begin to prepare for your time at Cornell Tech, you can find all new student information on the JCT MBA New Student Checklist.
+More information will be sent over the next couple weeks until you join us at Cornell Tech on Roosevelt Island this June.

 Please carefully review the “important dates” listed on the New Student check-list and put them in your calendar to plan ahead.
-These dates include the mandatory JCT MBA orientation on Monday, June 2, 2025.
+These dates include the mandatory JCT MBA orientation on Monday, June 1, 2026.
+There will be additional required new student workshops during the afternoon on Tuesday, June 2, 2026.
 Additional dates, including exams will be shared as we get closer to the start of the semester.

 The summer core curriculum is extremely accelerated.
 Class sessions and exam dates are mandatory; plan to be fully engaged and limit your outside commitments.
 Typically, you will take two classes at a time, with in-class sessions four days a week and the other day set aside to work on assignments or study for exams.
 Please understand that weekends are not free.
 Weekends are frequently needed for homework, academic review sessions, exams, and other activities.
 This is particularly true during the accelerated summer core curriculum.
 We urge you to avoid outside commitments as much as possible.

 This is our fifth issue of our JCT MBA new student communications.
 You can view previous issues here.
 Below please see important information as you begin to prepare for your time at Cornell Tech, you can find all new student information on the JCT MBA New Student Checklist.
-More information will be sent over the next couple months until you join us in June.
+More information will be sent over the next couple of weeks.
+We are so excited to welcome you to Cornell Tech in New York City soon!

 Student ID cards are required to access all buildings at Cornell Tech.